Many or all companies we feature compensate us. Compensation and editorial

 How to choose a lender for law school loan refinance

-• Higher earning potential: Lawyers often have higher salaries compared to other professions.
-This income boost can be a positive factor for lenders that helps you secure lower interest rates.
+• Higher earning potential: Lawyers often have higher salaries than other professions.
+This income boost can be a positive factor for lenders, helping you secure lower interest rates.

-• Bar exam and job search: If you’re studying for the bar or looking for a job, you’ll want to check whether the lender offers deferment or grace periods.
+• Bar exam and job search: If you’re studying for the bar or looking for a job, check whether the lender offers deferment or grace periods.

 • Loan forgiveness programs: Law school grads often work in public service jobs initially, making them eligible for Public Service Loan Forgiveness (PSLF).
 Refinancing federal loans means giving up this opportunity.

-• Variable vs. fixed rates: Given that lawyers can command higher salaries as they gain experience, they might be more comfortable opting for variable rates, which start lower but can increase over time.
+• Variable vs. fixed rates: Given that lawyers can command higher salaries as they gain experience, you might be more comfortable opting for variable rates, which start lower but can increase over time.

 • Cosigners: Due to the high cost of law school, the loan amounts are often substantial.
 If you’re a recent grad with a limited credit history, you might need a cosigner to qualify for the lowest rates.

-Once you’ve evaluated the options, choose the offer that best suits your financial goals, and apply with that lender.
-It requires diligence, but the potential savings and tailored loan structure can be well worth the effort and ensure you don’t miss out on benefits that could serve you better in the long run.
+Once you’ve evaluated the options, choose the offer that best suits your financial goals and apply with that lender.
+It requires diligence, but the potential savings and tailored loan structure can be well worth the effort.
+This will ensure you don’t miss out on benefits that could serve you better in the long run.

 For a more detailed guide on this process, be sure to check out our comprehensive article on how to refinance student loans, which provides step-by-step instructions and tips.